-Medgar Evers College's main campus, the contiguous geographic perimeter of the main campus, the offcampus sites, the entry gates, and the parking area are patrolled on a 24-hour basis by Public Safety Officers.
+Medgar Evers College's main campus, the contiguous geographic perimeter of the main campus, the off-campus sites, the entry gates, and the parking area are patrolled on a 24-hour basis by Public Safety Officers.
 Public Safety Officers are sworn law enforcement/NYS Peace Officers under Criminal Procedure Law 2.10 subsection 79 and have the power to make arrests in compliance with New York State Criminal Procedure Law Peace Officers Law.
 Public Safety Officers also participate in regular in-service training to maintain state compliance.
-At Medgar Evers College, incidents of a criminal nature that are reported to a Peace Officer are typically referred, with the complainant's consent, to the New York City Police Department.
-The Public Safety Department conducts administrative investigations involving reported violations of CUNY policies, rules and regulations.
+At Medgar Evers College, incidents of a criminal nature that are reported to a Peace Officer are typically referred, with the complainant's consent, to the New York City Police

+Department.
+The Public Safety Department conducts administrative investigations involving reported violations of CUNY policies, rules, and regulations.
 These investigations may involve students, staff, and visitors on college property.
-Appropriate referrals necessitating further review and action may be made to Student Affairs and/or Human Resources.
+Appropriate referrals necessitating further review and action may be made to Student Success and/or Human Resources.

-The department currently consists of one Interim Director of Public Safety, four Sergeants, one Corporal, one Specialist and thirteen Campus Peace Officers assigned to patrol the campus.
+The department currently consists of one Interim Director of Public Safety, four Sergeants, two Corporals, one Specialist, and six Campus Peace Officers assigned to patrol the campus.
 Additionally, the Department employs nineteen Campus Security Assistants who are assigned to fixed posts.
 Campus Security Assistants are licensed as NYS Licensed Security Guards and do not have arrest powers (outside of the powers of a private citizen).
+NYS Licensed contract security officers are also utilized on campus at fixed posts.

-The Public Safety Department operates more than 330 closed circuit surveillance cameras and a robust access control system to ensure the safety of the college community.
-There are also emergency push buttons in building corridors and emergency call boxes installed in the campus parking lots that connect directly to the Public Safety Dispatcher.
+The Public Safety Department operates more than 330 closed-circuit surveillance cameras and a robust access control system to ensure the safety of the college community.
+There are also emergency push button intercoms in certain areas and emergency call boxes installed in the campus parking lots that connect directly to the Public Safety Dispatcher.